-Dow enables several sustainability-aligned applications by providing the key building blocks for food preservation, health and wellbeing, energy efficiency, renewable energy generation, green buildings, recycling and mobility, among others.
-Significant growth and value of these applications are enabled by sustainability commitments of brand owners, consumers and governments.
+Dow enables sustainability-aligned applications by providing the key building blocks for food preservation, health and wellbeing, energy efficiency, renewable energy generation, green buildings, recycling and mobility, among others.
+Significant growth and value of these applications is driven by sustainability commitments of brand owners, consumers, and governments.
 Participation in some of these markets may also provide access to significant policy incentives.

-Dow's businesses are required to use an external set of definitions from Financial Times Stock Exchange (FTSE) Russell Green Revenues Classification System and the United Nations Sustainable Development Goals (U.N.
-SDGs) to analyze the markets served.
-Corresponding revenues from sustainability-aligned markets are included in the aggregated ratio, supplied in the table.
+Dow's businesses are required to use an external set of definitions from Financial Times Stock Exchange Russell Green Revenues Classification System and UN Sustainable Development Goals to analyze the markets served.
+Corresponding revenues are included in the aggregated ratio, supplied in the table.